'Arteta complains a lot' - Conte tells Arsenal boss to 'focus more on his team' after derby demolition | Goal.com

 'Arteta complains a lot' - Conte tells Arsenal boss to 'focus more on his team' after derby demolition

-Antonio Conte has said that Mikel Arteta should "focus more on his team" after the Arsenal manager's comments on the referee following Spurs' derby win on Thursday.
+Antonio Conte has said that Mikel Arteta should "focus more on his team" after the Arsenal manager's comments on the referee following Tottenham's derby win on Thursday.

 Arsenal missed the chance to seal Champions League qualification after losing 3-0 at the Tottenham Hotspur Stadium.